 When a person loses hair through stress up to seventy per cent of their hair can go into the Telogen phase.
 This results in hair loss being sudden and sometimes it is not linked to the stressful period, due to the delay between the changes in the body happening and the hair actually falling out.
 The hair in the Telogen phase will not fall out until the end of the resting period, about 3 to 4 months, so when these months occur after a stressful experience it can be a distressing experience when a person has a sudden loss of hair.

 There are often a number of other factors at play when experiencing this type of hair loss, and these are often not taken into consideration.
 This could be something such as not eating a nutritious diet due to being stressed or not getting enough rest.
 These are both contributing factors that can independently have an impact on hair loss, so when combined can have a more sever effect.
-People who are going through a stressful time in their life should try to ensure that they are consuming the vitamins and minerals that the body needs as well as making sure that they have enough rest as this can help with the symptoms of stress related hair loss.
+People who are going through a stressful time in their life should try to ensure that they are consuming the vitamins and minerals that the body needs as well as making sure that they have enough rest as this can help with the symptoms of stress related hair loss to avoid premature hair transplants or other needs of hair restoration.